LukeRohlwing/MSDSOrientation/README.md

 # MSDSOrientation
-Repository for all orientation materials for the UVA MSDS
+Repository for all orientation materials for the UVA MSDS.